Augie Meyers

-August "Augie" Meyers (born May 31, 1940) is an American musician, songwriter, studio musician, record producer, and record label owner.
+August Edmond George Meyer Jr. (May 31, 1940 – March 7, 2026), known professionally as Augie Meyers, was an American musician, songwriter, studio musician, record producer and record label owner.
 He is perhaps best known as a founding member of the Sir Douglas Quintet and the Texas Tornados.

-History
+Life and career

-He was born in San Antonio, Texas, United States.
+Meyers was born August Edmond George Meyer Jr. in San Antonio, Texas, United States on May 31, 1940.
 In the early 1960s, Meyers and Doug Sahm founded the Sir Douglas Quintet.
 His Vox organ was a familiar element of the group's sound, as heard on tracks like "She's About a Mover" (1964), "Mendocino" (1969), and "Nuevo Laredo" (1970).

 In the 1990s, Meyers co-founded the successful supergroup known as the Texas Tornados with Doug Sahm, Flaco Jiménez, and Freddy Fender.

-Since the 1970s, Meyers has operated several of his own record labels, including the Texas Re-Cord Company (co-founded with Lucky Tomblin), Superbeet Records, White Boy Records, and El Sendero.
+From the 1970s on, Meyers operated several of his own record labels, including the Texas Re-Cord Company (co-founded with Lucky Tomblin), Superbeet Records, White Boy Records, and El Sendero.

-As a studio musician, Meyers has played on numerous releases by other artists, including Bob Dylan, John P. Hammond, Tom Jones, John & Mary, Tom Waits, Raul Malo, and Doug Sahm.
+As a studio musician, Meyers played on numerous releases by other artists, including Bob Dylan, John P. Hammond, Tom Jones, John & Mary, Tom Waits, Raul Malo, and Doug Sahm.

-Meyers lives in the Texas Hill Country town of Bulverde.

-As of July 2025, Meyers is the only survivor of the four original members of The Texas Tornados.
+Meyers lived in the Texas Hill Country town of Bulverde.
+He died from pneumonia at his home in San Antonio on March 7, 2026, at the age of 85.
+At the time of his death he was the last survivor of the four original members of The Texas Tornados.